The application period for 2021 grants is now open!

 - Promote community-based research on health disparities

-- Promote subject recruitment and retention in clinical, biomedical and behavioral research, especially in understudied communities
+- Promote participant recruitment and retention in clinical, biomedical and behavioral research, especially with communities who are often underrepresented in research, and underserved.

 Become a member of ACTRI, and learn about the many benefits of ACTRI membership.
 Previous awardees are not eligible to reapply for one year within each funding category.